Best Warhammer 40K games of all time

 (Image credit: SEGA)

-With Space Marine 2 's recent release, there’s never been a better time to play (or replay) the 2011 original, especially after the free anniversary upgrade it got on PC in 2021.
+After Space Marine 2’s late 2024 release, there’s never been a better time to play (or replay) the 2011 original, especially after the free anniversary upgrade it got on PC in 2021.

 Even before the announcement of a sequel, Space Marine has always had many fans.
-This was with good reason as it perfectly represents the brutality of the Space Marines up close and personal through a third-person view and visceral melee and ranged combat.
-Some of the Imperium’s biggest enemies are featured heavily in this one, and the plot is easy to follow, so it’s a nice entry point for newcomers too.
+This was with good reason, as it perfectly represents the brutality of the Space Marines up close and personal through a third-person view and visceral melee and fast-paced ranged combat.
+Some of the Imperium’s biggest enemies are featured heavily in this one, and the plot is easy to follow, so it’s a nice entry point for newcomers, too.

 2. Warhammer 40K: Space Marine 2